How It Works

 <200msbid-to-serve at session start

-OpenRTB 2.6 bid requestVAST 4.2 video deliverySession-start guaranteed placementReal-time floor pricing
+OpenRTB 2.6 bid requestVAST 4.2 video deliverySession-start priority placementReal-time floor pricing

 04